PaulaSamy5/Add_To_Cart_Exc/Readme.md

-This is an excercise i did while learning JavaScript
+This is an excercise I did while learning JavaScript

 You can add products and manage them in the cart.